-Does designating a GDPR representative in the EU release the non-EU companies from liability and responsability
+Does designating a GDPR representative in the EU release the non-EU companies from liability and responsability?

-NO. The GDPR clearly states that the designation of a GDPR representative in the EU does not affect the responsibility and liability of the non-EU companies who fall within the scope of the GDPR.
+NO. The GDPR clearly states that the designation of a GDPR representative in the EU does not affect the responsibility and liability of the non-EU companies that fall within the scope of the GDPR.
 The designation is without prejudice to legal actions which could be initiated against the non-EU companies.

 (i) the company only occasionally processes the personal data of persons in the EU